 Because of invasive new technologies, more and more data is being collected on individuals than ever before.
 Social media is being used to spread dangerous propaganda and warp people's perceptions of reality.
 The threat of a malicious artificial intelligence wreaking havoc on the world sounds less and less like science fiction every day.
 People are working on weird new gadgets to help protect themselves from all sorts of technological threats, but their efforts may not be enough in the long run.

 It's not clear what 2018 will bring in the end but, based on these technologies, the future is looking pretty grim.
 Browse the list below, and vote up the tech trends that terrify you the most.
 Then, see the terrifying tech of 2019.

-Amazon isn't exactly known for treating its employees well.
 Like many of the fictional mega-corporations from dystopian narratives, Amazon is taking employee monitoring to the next level.
-The company has been approved to try a new technology that will give them real-time information of the locations of their employees at work.
-The state of the art wristband will track employees' movements to make sure they stay on task, and it will buzz if they begin to deviate from their assigned job in any fashion.
+The company has been approved to try a new technology that will give them real-time information on the locations of their employees at work.
+The state-of-the-art wristband will track employees' movements to make sure they stay on task, and it will buzz if they begin to deviate from their assigned job in any fashion.

-Amazon, naturally, spins the technology in a positive light, claiming it's meant to increase efficiency in its warehouses by guiding workers to the correct locations and ensuring they're packaging the correct items.
+Amazon, naturally, describes the technology in a positive light, claiming it's meant to increase efficiency in its warehouses by guiding workers to the correct locations and ensuring they're packaging the correct items.
 However, there is something a bit dystopian about constantly tracking an employee's location simply for labor-saving purposes.
 No more secret breaks for Amazon employees, as the company is watching their every move.